ABOUT THE PROJECT

 Bull is a local community activist, farmer, and artist.
 She graduated from Alfred University with a BFA and Alfred State College with a degree in Agricultural Technology.
-Bull currently works at Cornell Cooperative Extension of Allegany County as their Farm-to-School Coordinator and is pursuing a Masters of Science degree in Environmental Policy and Planning at Tufts University.
+Bull currently works at Cornell Cooperative Extension of Allegany County as their Farm-to-School Coordinator and is pursuing a Master of Science degree in Environmental Policy and Planning at Tufts University.

 Bull is concerned with ecology intersecting with residents' daily lives.
 After meeting with the original creator of the Fassett GreenSpace, she re-imagined what the lot could look like, and how they could create a design that would complement the Fassett lot and be both visibly appealing and functional.
-She is currently serving as the President of AFRA and works with the board to fund, build, and staff the Fassett GreenSpace.
+She is currently serving as the President of AFRA and works with the rest of the board to fund, build, and staff the Fassett GreenSpace.